Skip to content

 • Nuget

-• for csproj format generation of project.assets.json using built-in nuget tools
+• for csproj and sln format generation of project.assets.json using built-in nuget tools

 • generation of composer.lock using the Composer package manager